gypsydave5/gypsydave5.github.io/_posts/2015-10-07-text-processing-with-ruby-review.md

 can apply to my work _right away_ - I am literally using the things I've learned at work today.
-Perfect for the beginner Rubyist, or anyone who wants some standout techniques for handling text whatever language they'r using.
+Perfect for the beginner Rubyist, or anyone who wants some standout techniques for handling text whatever language they're using.

-[^1]: The author gave an interesting example of the power availble in command line tools when I saw him speak at [Brighton Ruby], comparing the processing speed of Hadoop against a laptop's UNIX toolchain using small (~2GB) data sets.
+[^1]: The author gave an interesting example of the power available in command line tools when I saw him speak at [Brighton Ruby], comparing the processing speed of Hadoop against a laptop's UNIX tool chain using small (~2GB) data sets.
 You can read more about this comparison on [Adam Drake's blog][BigDataCli].

 [BigDataCLI]: http://aadrake.com/command-line-tools-can-be-235x-faster-than-your-hadoop-cluster.html
 [authorName]: https://robm.me.uk/